Kotlin/KEEP/proposals/KEEP-0452-assign-once.md

 Thus, a previously initialized `lateinit var` property could become uninitialized again which is not fully consistent with the semantics of `lateinit var` in Kotlin.

-It worth to note that Kotlin allowed `lateinit val` for some time.
+It is worth noting that Kotlin allowed `lateinit val` for some time.
 The compilation scheme was similar to the `lateinit var`.
 However, they were prohibited starting from Kotlin 1.0, mainly because of the possibility to break the semantics from Java